SysbeeTech/kubedeploy/docs/start/values/cronjobspec.md

 9. Define concurrency policy options: Allow (default), Forbid or Replace, see [reference](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#concurrency-policy)

+!!! danger "Deprecation Warning"

+    Starting from Kubedeploy version 1.2, you should begin using image.command and image.args instead of cronjobspec.command and cronjobspec.args.
+These values will remain available as failsafe options until Kubedeploy 2.0, at which point they will be removed.

 !!! example "Define cronjob"

     ```yaml title="values.yaml" linenums="1" hl_lines="7-9"